-NOTE: A nominal fee may be charged for required field trips.
+NOTE: A nominal fee may be charged for required field trip ps. -- -----

-Bio 101 Principles of Biology (Lecture 3, Lab 2) 4 An introduction to scientific truths of the biological sciences discovered through
+- Bio 101 Principles of Biology (Lecture 3, Lab 2)

-An introduction to scientific truths of the biological sciences discovered through the hypothetic-deductive approach and their application to life and their limitations for society in such controversial areas as human reproduction, sexually transmitted diseases, human developmental termination, genetics, genetic engineering, evolution and the evolutionary process and the origin of life.

-Bio 111 General Biology I (Lecture 3, Lab 2) 4 General biology emphasizing evolutionary mechanism, species formation, phylogenies, the origin of life and the principles of evolutionary diversity, plant and animal structure and function of systems.
+An introduction to scientific truths of the biological sciences discovered through the hypothetic-deductive approach and their application to life and their limitations for society in such controversial areas as human reproduction, sexually transmitted diseases, human developmental termination, genetics, genetic engi- - Bio 111 General Biology I (Lecture 3, Lab 2) 4 General biology emphasizing evolutionary mechanism, species formation, phylogenies, the origin of life and the principles of evolutionary diversity, plant and animal structure and function of systems.